-١. If they have a fever of 100.4°F or higher or any symptoms of illness. • Parents / guardians should check their child / children for symptoms of illness every morning before bringing them to school.
-If your child has any of the following
+- 1. If they have a fever of 100.4°F or higher or any symptoms of illness.

-morning before bringing them to school.
-If your child has any of the following
+- Parents / guardians should check their child / children for symptoms of illness every morning before bringing them to school.
+If your child has any of the following more common symptoms of COVID-19, they must be tested for COVID-19 or stay at home and isolate for at least 10 days (Test or 10).

-more common symptoms of COVID-19, they must be tested for COVID-19 or stay at
+- Fever (100.4°F/38°C or higher) or chills

-home and isolate for at least 10 days (Test or 10).
+- Cough

-☐ Fever (100.4°F/38°C or higher) or chills
+- Sore throat

-☐ Cough
+- □ Shortness of breath or difficulty breathing

-☐ Sore throat
+- □ Not being able to taste or smell

-☐ Shortness of breath or difficulty breathing
+- Headache

-□ Not being able to taste or smell
+- Diarrhea

-☐ Headache
+- □ Nausea or vomiting